 Kentucky's Wheat Industry

-Kentucky ranks 17th nationally in wheat production.
-In 2014, Kentucky farmers harvested 510,000 acres of wheat with an average yield of 71 bushels per acre, producing 36.2 million bushels total.
-The largest wheat crop record is 45.8 million bushels which was produced in 2013.
-This is also a record average yield of 75 bushels an acre.
-The harvested area of 610,000 acres was the largest since 1982.
+Kentucky ranks 14th nationally in wheat production.
+In 2018, Kentucky farmers harvested 300,000 acres of wheat with an average yield of 66 bushels per acre, producing 19.8 million bushels total.
+This was the smallest wheat crop since 2010, due to poor weather conditions.

 Source: National Agriculture Statistics Service and Economic Research Commission

 Wheat: The scoop on the World’s #1 grain

 Wheat was first planted in North America by English colonists.
 Today, a large portion of wheat is raised in the western United States.
 Wheat is a very popular grain - in fact, three quarters of US foods that contain grain are made with wheat!
 We also export grain - half of America’s grain harvest is shipped to other countries.
 Wheat is grown on more land and is more widely exported than any other grain in the world.
 It is also the leading source of vegetable protein in human food.

 Wheat grows best in cooler temperatures, so Kentucky farmers grow wheat through the fall, winter, and spring.
 They harvest it in June, weigh it, and sell it to local flour mills.
 The unit of measurement for wheat is called a bushel, which weighs about 60 pounds.
 Millers clean and grind the wheat kernels into flour that can be made into grain foods.
 Each bushel of wheat will make enough flour for 90 one-pound loaves of whole wheat bread.
 The part of the wheat that is not used for food can be used for livestock bedding and landscaping.